• Menu

 • The classes are open to Juniors 10 to 21 years of age as of the calendar year.

-• The special prizes will be decided on by points.
+• The special prizes will be decided on by the judges.

 • Age must be indicated on the exhibitor’s form.